Health & Safety Industry 4.0 applications in mining: Part 1

 Time to failure & predictive maintenance.
 There are many things that go into the failure of machinery.
 Poor operation, different terrains, as well as the failure of individual parts.
 With real-time monitoring of machinery and the use of predictive algorithms that can utilize data from multiple sources, such as real-time temperature and vibration measurements coupled with forthcoming usage and operator schedules, it’s possible to predict when an asset is going to fail, why and what the remedy is.
 This not only makes it possible to predict when machinery needs to be serviced (versus when it’s scheduled to be, simply because it’s been 6 months since its last check), but also identifies what the fix is (reducing maintenance crews time in the field) and prevents the development of problems that could cause hazardous failures.

 Long-term performance pattern analysis.
-It’s possible to analyze data sets across fleets to identify and predict asset performance.
-As well as optimizing output and improving uptime, high-level performance is a good indicator of safety.
+It’s possible to analyse data sets across fleets to identify and predict asset performance.
+As well as optimising output and improving uptime, high-level performance is a good indicator of safety.
 Additionally, through identifying patterns (such as how long it takes for an asset to start or whether it does better at a certain time of day), you can use these insights to further enhance safety by changing shift patterns and ensuring the correct personnel are on-site at the right time.

 Real-time employee, environment, asset & operations monitoring: